|Dealing with New Words|

 The above books and a multitude of others can be found in university libraries.
 Look on these shelves and find what interests you.

 Heated discussions of particular word uses are a mainstay of letters to the editor and a recurrent topic for columnists.
 There are also a few regular columns and shows that specialize in word uses—often the amusingly illogical aspects of vocabulary.

 On the Web

 You'll find games, questions-and-and-answers, arguments, reference works, words-of-the-day, and articles galore on the Web.
-Here are a few places to start:
+Here are two websites to start with: